International Developmental Language Disorder (DLD) Research Conference | SEP 19-21 2022

 The work of the International Developmental Language Disorder Research Conference supports SDGs 3, 4, 8, 10, 16, 17 (and others).
 Each presentation will be aligned with relevant United Nations Sustainable Development Goals.

-Who is Hosting IDLDRC 2021?
+Who is Hosting IDLDRC 2022?

+The International DLD Research Conference is coordinated by The DLD Project in Australia.
 We are an impact focussed social enterprise founded to elevate awareness and understanding of DLD.
 This is an exciting opportunity to present and engage with current research in a virtual space.